 The 60 Minutes Interview

-The 60 Minutes interview is problematic in many regards, not least in that Soros’s testimony comes across as confused and contradictory.
-After assenting to Kroft’s (inaccurate) statement that he “helped in the confiscation of property from the Jews,” for example, a minute later Soros says he was only a spectator and played no role in that confiscation:
+The 60 Minutes interview is problematic in many regards, not least because Soros’s testimony comes across as confused and contradictory.
+After assenting to Kroft’s (inaccurate) statement that he “helped in the confiscation of property from the Jews,” a minute later Soros says he was only a spectator and played no role in that confiscation:

 Kroft: “My understanding is that you went … went out, in fact, and helped in the confiscation of property from the Jews.”